-I spoke to Dan Barker and Annie Laurie Gaylor by telephone for a radio interview about my generosity article.
+I spoke by telephone to Dan Barker and Annie Laurie Gaylor of the Freedom from Religion Foundation for a radio interview about my generosity article.
 It is now available as a podcast at http://ffrf.libsyn.com/generosity.

 It’s been a long process, but the scholarly article that I wrote to follow up on “The Myth of Christian Charity” has finally been published.